friedice5467/RNCliFirebaseTemplate/README.md

 # React Native CLI Firebase Template

-This is a react native template for quickly spinning up a react native + firebase project.
+This is a react native template for quickly spinning up a react native typescript + firebase project.

 ## Prerequisites